Blog Post

 - Font sizes follow the design system type scale from h1 through labels

-- Line-height and letter-spacing are correct — Figma and CSS calculate these differently
+- Line-height and letter-spacing are correct — design tools and CSS calculate these differently

 Color & Visual Consistency (Checks 7-9)